-Cuprofix Ultra 40 Disperss, Kocide 2000, Kocide 3000, Nordox 75DF, and Copper-Count-N have been tested at one or more southeastern locations for many years.
+The copper formulations Badge SC, Cuprofix Ultra 40 Disperss, Kocide 2000, Kocide 3000, Nordox 75WG, Nordox 30/30WG, and the low concentrate copper materials and Copper-Count-N and MasterCop have been tested at one or more southeastern locations for many years.
 Other copper formulations may perform as well, but may not have been tested.
 A variation of up to approximately 10% in product rate/A should not significantly affect the activity.
-DO NOT EXCEED crop development dependent rates or label rate.
+DO NOT EXCEED crop development dependent rates or label rates.

 Copper is protective and not curative; to be effective, copper materials must be PRESENT PRIOR to occurrence of conditions for infection (i.e., the presence of moisture such as rainfall or dew).
 This also means that good spray coverage of the tree is essential.
 More aggressive bacterial spot programs should be used on highly susceptible varieties or when weather conditions are very favorable for disease.
 Successful management of bacterial spot is best achieved when primary infections are prevented or delayed.
+All copper materials evaluated cause some degree of phytotoxicity to the leaves if an effective antibacterial rate of copper is being used.